gtxaspec/wz_flash-helper/docs/README_other_options.md

 **✅ Option: `manual_current_firmware`**

-You can set it manually to fix the corrupted rootfs partition partition(for Stock and wzmini) that makes `current_firmware` detection fail.
+You can set it manually to fix the corrupted rootfs partition partition(for Stock and wzmini firmware) that makes `current_firmware` detection fail.
 If you are on OpenIPC, you also have to set `manual_model`.

 **✅ Option: `manual_model`**